May 03, 2014

 Torshi Liteh

-5 medium eggplants, stemmed, sliced lengthwise (I didn't remove the skin, you can if you prefer)
+-5 medium eggplants, stemmed and sliced lengthwise (I didn't remove the skin, but you can if you prefer)

 Method:

-1. Pour 1 cup of vinegar and a cup of water into a non-reactive saucepan, bring to a boil over medium heat, add the turmeric, eggplant, and 1 teaspoon of salt, then reduce heat and simmer for 8-10 minutes.
+1. In a non-reactive saucepan, combine 1 cup of vinegar and 1 cup of water.
+Bring to a boil over medium heat, then add the turmeric, eggplant, and 1 teaspoon of salt.
+Reduce the heat and simmer for 8-10 minutes.

 2. Remove the eggplant and place it in a colander to drain.

-3. In a large mixing bowl, combine eggplant, sunchokes, carrots, celery, cauliflower, bell pepper, garlic, herb mix, spices, and 3 teaspoons salt.
+3. In a large mixing bowl, combine the eggplant, sunchokes, carrots, celery, cauliflower, bell pepper, garlic, dried herbs, spices, and 3 teaspoons of salt.
 Mix well.

 Enjoy!